xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 out that the removal of proxies would have helped this issue WRT the requirement that a minimal change set is performed on move.
 However, proxy removal caused problems.
 The problems were in the area of model reload and model compare, both of which use the proxies.
-This resulted in the need to leave the proxies which, in turn, caused requirement 4.2 to not be met.
+This resulted in the need to leave the proxies, which in turn caused requirement 4.2 to not be met.

-What is came down to, although quite a painful decision, was that "move is not copy/paste/delete" and it can not be treated as such.
+It was a painful decision, but what it came down to was that "move is not copy/paste/delete" and it can not be treated as such.
 This meant that the original design choice, and even the original analysis had to be revisited.

-The design note that follow is the result of this revisiting the original analysis and design for this project.
-A different solution was selected that was not presented in the original analysis.
+The design note that follows is the result of this revisiting of the original analysis and design for this project.

+A different solution has been selected that was not presented in the original analysis.
 This design note describes this approach.
 A [link to the original design](#2.7) that was abandoned is left in place for historical purposes, but the design note that follows is the approach taken.

 4. Requirements
 ---------------
 The requirements are defined in this issue's [Statement of Work](#2.3).
 For convenience, the requirements defined in the SOW are being carried forward here.
-This design shall create some additional requirements based on the selected implementation.
-These additional requirements shall be placed after the last requirement copied
-from the SOW.

 4.1 Selected model elements are moved in a single operation that can be undone with a single undo operation.